The Three Dimensions of EV Suspension Systems

 The 21st century has seen the development of several technologies aimed exclusively at the electrified vehicle platform:

-- Following on from this, one of the very first regenerative systems was unveiled in 2011 by a team led by professor Lei Zuo from the Advanced Energy Technology & Research Center at Stony Brook University.
-This award winning regenerative suspension system could recover 100 to 400 watts of vibration (kinetic) energy from a passenger car traveling at 100 kph.
+One of the very first regenerative systems was unveiled in 2011 by a team led by professor Lei Zuo from the Advanced Energy Technology and Research Center at Stony Brook University.
+This award-winning regenerative suspension system could recover 100 to 400watts of vibration (kinetic) energy from a passenger car traveling at 100kmh.
+While Lei Zuo’s system regenerated energy by pairing an electricity generator to a conventional suspension system with steel springs and hydraulic shock absorbers other methods have since emerged.

 In order to achieve this, the regenerative system converted a greater percentage of the kinetic energy from the vertical suspension movement, as well as that harvested from the body acceleration, into electricity by using coupled linear generators.